 The University has a limited number of license seats available on a ‘first-come first-served’ basis.
 Please contact the Office of Technology for Teaching and Learning (OTTL) to reserve access for your upcoming LIVE course (email@example.com).

 Turnitin originality checking is integrated into the Assignment/ Dropbox tool in LIVE.
 Students simply use the dropbox as they normally would and (depending on your settings) Turnitin places a percentage score of matched material adjacent to the document in the dropbox.
 You decide if you want students to see their score.

 Once your course has been granted access to the tool, you will see a new tab for Turnitin on the dropbox folder’s settings screen.

 Requesting Turnitin for Your Course

-Please contact OTTL (firstname.lastname@example.org) with course names and semesters as soon as possible to ensure licenses are available for your class.
+Please contact OTTL (firstname.lastname@example.org) with course names and sections as soon as possible to ensure licenses are available for your class.
 You must submit your request for each semester you want to use Turnitin.
 OTTL will not assume continuous use every semester.
 Licenses will be allocated on a first-come, first-served basis.